NVIDIA/NeMo-Guardrails/docs/getting_started/5_output_rails/README.md

  Yes
 ```

-As we can see, the LLM did generate the message containing the word "idiot", however, this was blocked by the output rail.
+As we can see, the LLM did generate the message containing the word "idiot", however, the output was blocked by the output rail.

-The figure below depicts the whole process:
+The following figure depicts the process:

 <div align="center">
 <img src="../../_assets/puml/output_rails_fig_1.png" width="815">